 Within the USA, the International Geography Bee is split into four age divisions: Varsity, Junior Varsity, Middle School, and Elementary.
-For the 2016-17 academic year, the Varsity Division is for students born before July 1, 2001 (regardless of their grade in school).
+For the 2017-2018 academic year, the Varsity Division is for students born before July 1, 2002 (regardless of their grade in school).
 All younger students, again, regardless of their grade, are welcome to compete in the Junior Varsity Division.
 Students in eighth grade and seventh grade may also compete in the Middle School Division; students in sixth grade and younger may also compete in the Elementary Division (even if they are in Middle School).
 Note further that while students may compete in BOTH the Junior Varsity Division and EITHER the Middle School OR Elementary, they CANNOT compete in BOTH the Middle School and Elementary Divisions (as at the National Championships, these two divisions are held at the same time on the same questions, but the Junior Varsity National Championships are on a different weekend on a different set of questions).

 The Middle School and Elementary Divisions use identical questions at all stages of the competition.
 The first stage is the National Qualifying Exam (NQE) which is also used to qualify students for the US Geography Olympiad, which functions the exact same way in terms of its age divisions.
 It does not cost extra if a student wishes to also then use the NQE as a way to qualify for the National Championships of the US Geography Olympiad.
-The NQE has two separate versions: D Set and E Set at the Varsity and Junior Varsity levels.
-Both are meant to be comparable in difficulty, and students need to only qualify on any one version for the National Championships.
+The NQE has five separate versions: D, E, F, G, and H Sets at the Middle School and Elementary levels.
+They are meant to be comparable in difficulty, and students need to only qualify on any one version for the National Championships.
 The NQE is always administered at the US Academic Bee and Bowl‘s regional tournaments; the version of the NQE given at each tournament is always the D Set version.
 E Set is only available for taking with a teacher or homeschool instructor proctoring it.
 Also, the F, G, or H Set Version of the NQE will be offered at all Middle School and Elementary National History Bee Regional Finals free of charge.
 These sites are open to students who are not competing in the National History Bee as well.
 A list of these sites is maintained on the ACE (the administrator of the Middle School and Elementary National History Bee) website located here.
 Contact email@example.com for more information on these.
 For the F, G, and H Exams, the only way students qualify is to finish with a score of at least 40 if they are in 7th or 8th grade, or 25 if they are in 6th grade or younger.

 To take the NQE at an USABB site, the cost is $10, however, students can also elect to take the exam at their school or with a homeschool proctor instead for the cost of $20.
-To take the NQE at their school or with a homeschool proctor, students interested in taking any or all versions of the Middle School or Elementary NQE should follow the instructions on the Regionals Page here.
-Students who finish in the top half of students taking the NQE at their Exam Site or students who finish in the top half of all students across the USA as of March 25 on any given version of the NQE, or 7th and 8th graders scoring 40 or higher, or 6th graders and younger scoring 25 or higher then qualify for the National Championships.
+To take the NQE at their school or with a homeschool proctor, students interested in taking the D or E Set versions of the Middle School or Elementary NQE should follow the instructions on the Regionals Page here.
+Students who finish in the top half of students taking the NQE at their USABB tournament Site, students who finish in the top half of all students across the USA as of April 1 on the D or E Set versions of the NQE, or 7th and 8th graders scoring 40 or higher, or 6th graders and younger scoring 25 or higher then qualify for the National Championships.